30 Cm To Mm

 Centi c 0.01

 Knowing these prefixes allows you to easily convert between different units within the metric system.
-For example, to convert meters to kilometers, you would divide by 1000 because there are 1000 meters in a kilometer.
+Here's one way to look at it: to convert meters to kilometers, you would divide by 1000 because there are 1000 meters in a kilometer.

 Addressing Frequently Asked Questions (FAQs)